binkley/homebrewery-files/witch.md

   They seem stupid now, but will remember you after with the hand-waving and the confetti.

 - **Spirit Shroud** <br>
+  Your enemy knows who they sent to the grave.
+You encourage those souls to get revenge a little early.

+\page

 ##### 🔍 Utility, Ritual & Trickery